clolsonus/covid-19/README.md

 From the Johns Hopkins github data page:

     On March 10, 2023, the Johns Hopkins Coronavirus Resource Center ceased its collecting and reporting of global COVID-19 data.
 For updated cases, deaths, and vaccine data please visit the following sources:

         Global: World Health Organization (WHO)
         U.S.: U.S. Centers for Disease Control and Prevention (CDC)

-These scripts leverage this source of public data, so this effectively ends the usefulness of these scripts for anything other than examples of how to fit and plot data.
+These scripts leverage this source of public data, so this ends the usefulness of these scripts for anything other than historic examples of how to fit and plot data.

 ## FAQs